skrub-data/skrub/doc/userguide_encoders.rst

 |TextEncoder|
 ~~~~~~~~~~~~~

-Encodes string features using pretrained models from the HuggingFace Hub.
+Encodes string features using pretrained language models from the HuggingFace Hub.
 It is a
-wrapper around ``SentenceTransformer`` compatible with the scikit-learn API and
+wrapper around :ref:`sentence-transformers <https://sbert.net/>`_ compatible with the scikit-learn API and
 usable in pipelines.
 Best for free-flowing text and when columns include context
 found in the pretrained model.